Club Training & Coaching at Blacka Moor

 The session will run from 11am - 12.30pm.
 Please meet at the start triangle on the map at 11am.
 What3words:remedy.gained.cats

-Please allow 20 minutes to walk from the car parks.
+Please allow at least 20 minutes to walk from the car parks.
 You have a choice: the top car park is just before the junction of Hathersage Rd and Stony Ridge Rd and the bottom car park is at the end of Strawberry Lee Lane.
 Both are quite small but it is probably easier to park on Stony Ridge Rd if the car park is full than down at the bottom.

 Please wear plenty of layers and full leg cover and bring a water bottle, waterproofs and gloves.